Pavansomisetty21/AI-Face-Swapping-Using-Buffalo_L-for-Precision-Analysis-via-Face-Analysis/README.md

 # AI-Face-Swapping-Using-Buffalo_L-for-Precision-Analysis-via-Face-Analysis

-In this we swap the faces using buffalo_L model via Face Analysis the swapped faces may appear realistic
+In this we swap the faces using buffalo_L model via Face Analysis The swapped faces may appear realistic